 1) Go to GitHub and add your plugin’s name in the top search bar.

-For our example, I searched for the well-known “Yoast SEO” plugin, which is a must-have plugin.
+For our example, I searched for the well-known “Yoast SEO” plugin, which is an essential WordPress plugin that you must have!

 Your search results will look like this, with the first link usually being the one that you should click on.